TheIOFoundation/ProjectLockdown/Welcome file.md

 *"If it's policy, it's coded."*
 "No policy uncoded behind."

-Rights by Design responds to the need for policies and tech to be designed and implemented as one.
+Rights by Design responds to the need for policies and tech to be designed and implemented as one: For former establishes what is to be respected and the latter makes ensures that the compliance is built in the infrastructure.

 being designed around the Rights of citizens to observe them in their planning, architecture and implementation in a way that is transparent for all stakeholders.